nerty101/C-programming-for-Absolute-Beginner-s-Guide-3rd-Edition-Poker-program/README.md

 # C-programming-for-Absolute-Beginner-s-Guide-3rd-Edition-Poker-program

+I am adding the publisher's/author's code as well AppendixBpoker.c which only gets 2 error messages....
+Hopefully the author's will debug it.
+Still if you can I would appreciate it and I will update when I or they get it working.

 For me this is a long and complicated program and I have been unable to get it to compile.

 Here are the error messages (using gcc on Linux Mint 18)